anki-code/xontrib-argcomplete/README.md

 You should [add argcomplete support](https://kislyuk.github.io/argcomplete/#synopsis) to your script before usage.
 The `PYTHON_ARGCOMPLETE_OK` marker should be found in the first 10 lines of the file.

-The argcomplete xonsh completer will be activated on Linux with this cases:
+The argcomplete xonsh completer will be activated with this cases:
 ```bash
 python script.py
 ./script.py